GANNET HALLAR - Sustainability Profile

 • CLIMATE CHANGE: Serve as the CMES representative to the Global Change and Sustainability Center Executive Committee, 09/22/2018-09/24/2019

-• AIR QUALITY | CLIMATE CHANGE | WATER: Serve on the Executive Committee of the new Society Water and Climate interdisciplinary faculty cluster, 07/01/2017-08/01/2019
+• WATER | CLIMATE CHANGE | AIR QUALITY: Serve on the Executive Committee of the new Society Water and Climate interdisciplinary faculty cluster, 07/01/2017-08/01/2019

 Professional Service

-• CLIMATE CHANGE: Member of the Department of Energy’s Atmospheric Radiation Measurements (ARM) Aerosols Measurements and Science Group (2016 – 2022). , Department of Energy, 01/01/2016-01/01/2022
+• CLIMATE CHANGE: Member of the Department of Energy’s Atmospheric Radiation Measurements (ARM) Aerosols Measurements and Science Group (2016 – 2022).
+Chair (2022-present) , Department of Energy, 01/01/2016-01/01/2024 GLOBAL

 Media

-• AIR QUALITY | CLIMATE CHANGE: New research found that dust deposition speeds up snowmelt in Utah's Wasatch Mountains.
+• CLIMATE CHANGE | AIR QUALITY: New research found that dust deposition speeds up snowmelt in Utah's Wasatch Mountains.
 Scientists found that a single dust storm on April 13, 2017, deposited half of all dust for the season.
 The additional sunlight absorbed by the dust-darkened snow surface led to snow melting a week earlier., 12/21/2018